markmacode/simbak/README.md

 ## Using simbak

+### Important things to know

+In order to avoid any issues with backing up, you should manually create your destination paths.
+This will ensure the confidence in the backup working.
+The same goes for the logging path, if you want to save the logs to a file, make sure the directory where the log file will be stored in is already created.

 ### Terminal

 You can use simbak in many ways, the fastest way would be to use the